coc815/OctoPrint-Proxy4Artisan/README.md

 What the plugin does

 - manipulates temperature responses, for OctoPrint to be able to show a bed temperature: 'B0:' -> 'B:' (just the first occurrence per line)
+- swaps position of occurances of T0 temperatures in temperature responses, because otherwise temperature shown in octoprint may get faulty
-- Filament runout will pause the print
+- Filament runout will pause the print and show a notification in optoprint
 - Output of M114 command is reordered, for OctoPrint to correctly recognize position and set pause_position variable, to be safely used in OctoPrint's GCODE scripts
 -    original order X: Y: Z: A: B: E: Count X: Y: Z: A: B:
 -    new order      X: Y: Z: E: A: B: Count X: Y: Z: A: B:

 What the plugin does not
 - Unfortunately it will not enable Octoprint to differenciate the two bed zones of Snapmaker Artisan